GSA Position Statement:

 • groundwater withdrawals and recharge, waste disposal, and urban/suburban development; and

-The geosciences uniquely inform land-use issues because geoscientists address the origin, character, distribution, availability, vulnerability, and connectivity of natural resources.
-Ensuring sustainable land resources requires land-use planning and management decisions based on (1) an understanding of the impacts, both immediate and long term, on natural resources that sustain communities; and (2) stewardship of natural resources to ensure the needs of future generations are protected by avoiding over-allocation, chronic depletion, and/or degradation of those resources.
+Geosciences uniquely inform land-use issues because geoscientists address the origin, character, distribution, availability, vulnerability, and connectivity of natural resources.
+Ensuring sustainable resources requires land-use planning and management decisions based on (1) an understanding of the impacts, both immediate and long term, on natural resources that sustain communities; and (2) stewardship of natural resources to ensure the needs of future generations are protected by avoiding over-allocation, chronic depletion, and/or degradation of those resources.
 Geoscience studies and data also help decision makers optimize resource use while minimizing unacceptable environmental impacts.
-Finally, as human population grows, demand for land and associated resources will increase, as will the need for more science to inform land-management decisions in a sustainable manner and develop strategies for mitigating unacceptable and irreversible changes.
+Finally, as the human population grows, demand for land and associated resources will increase, as will the need for more science to inform land-management decisions in a sustainable manner and develop strategies for mitigating unacceptable and irreversible changes.

-• GSA members should seek opportunities to communicate the value of integrating geoscience with sustainable natural resources management to governing bodies at all levels, government agencies, private developers, economic development corporations, professional land-use planners, chambers of commerce, and other local decision makers.
+• GSA members should seek opportunities to communicate the value of integrating geoscience with sustainable natural resources management to governing bodies at all levels, government agencies, indigenous communities, private developers, economic development corporations, professional land-use planners, chambers of commerce, and other local decision makers.

 • GSA members must clearly communicate with decision makers that a lack of geoscience information has often resulted in costly adverse land-use activities, worsened the consequences of natural disasters, and allowed for needless human-induced disasters.